 Unexcused absences are considered truancies.
-Unexcused absences will be considered as ditching and the student will be referred to administration.
+If a student has an unexcused absence for only one period, the unexcused absence will be considered a truancy, and the student will be referred to administration for disciplinary action.

+Consequences for Absences

-Consequences for Absences: The following actions will be taken after 10 absences per semester and after 10 consecutive absences.
+The following actions will be taken after seven (7) absences per semester and after ten (10) consecutive absences: